 As this appliance is removable, it is also easier to clean than braces.
 To clean it well, remove it before eating and use the intended cleaning system.
 You can also brush the appliance and rinse the trays in warm water.
 The best time to do this is either in the morning or before going to bed.

 In terms of appointments, you should change the aligner trays every 2 weeks, so the visits are more regular than in braces.
 In time, you should schedule visits with your best orthodontist near me every 4-6 weeks.

 Invisalign vs. Braces: Downsides

 Metal braces are not usually a treatment option in patients who do sports.
-With Invisalign, if the issue is more complex and requires drastic tooth movement, it is not recommended as treatment.
+With Invisalign, if the issue is more complex and requires drastic tooth movement, it is not recommended as a treatment.

 Below are the pros and cons of choosing Invisalign vs. braces treatment.

 The Pros: Results are expected and guaranteed, as the appliance works on its own.
 Patients have to wear them at all times, which prevents taking the braces out and interrupting treatment.

 The Cons: Braces can cause sores and discomfort, and require more thorough hygiene.
 They are also more visible and can damage the enamel slightly.
 When wearing braces, foods like chewing gums and sticky candy are off the list.
-If you are playing sports, it is recommended you wear mouthguard over your braces.
+If you are playing sports, it is recommended you wear a mouthguard over your braces.
 Finally, braces are fixed to the teeth, meaning they can cause some tooth discoloration.